emmett-framework/emmett/README.md

 The documentation is available at [http://weppy.org/docs](http://weppy.org/docs).
 The sources are available under the *docs* folder.

+## Examples

+Examples will be soon available on this repository.
+In the meantime take a look at [H-Funding](https://github.com/gi0baro/h-funding), which can give you a deepen view on weppy and its features.

 ## Status of the project

 weppy is currently released in alpha stage.